gianlucamazza/DNN_FooballPlayer_MarketValue/README.md

 ## Overview

-The Player Market Value Prediction project predicts football players' market values using various features derived from their game performances, transfers, and other relevant data.
-This project employs machine learning techniques, specifically an LSTM (Long Short-Term Memory) model, to analyze historical data and forecast player values.
+The Player Market Value Prediction project aims to predict football players' market values using various features derived from their game performances, transfers, and other relevant data.
+This project employs machine learning techniques, specifically a Deep Neural Network (DNN) model, to analyze historical data and forecast player values.
 These predictions can aid clubs, agents, and analysts in making informed decisions within the football market.

 ## Features

 - **Data Preprocessing**: Merges and cleans data from multiple sources, including player appearances, game events, transfers, and club statistics.
 - **Feature Engineering**: Generates additional features such as age, goals per game, and other metrics to enhance the model’s predictive accuracy.
-- **Model Training**: Trains an LSTM model to predict player market values.
+- **Model Training**: Trains a DNN model to predict player market values.
 - **Evaluation**: Assesses model performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R²).

 ## Data Sources